-Why do you think this policy is good and why do you think it is bad?
+Why do you think this policy is good, and why do you think it is bad?
 Provide examples from your own experience or knowledge to support your answer.

 In this above question, you are asked to do 2 things:

-- Write pros & cons
+- Write the pros & cons

 - Give examples

-It is the main IELTS writing tips.
+It is the main IELTS writing tip.
 Before you begin the next paragraph, go back and read the one you just finished.
 You could believe it’s a waste of time.
 If that’s the case, you’d be wrong.
 It’s critical to connect your paragraphs, and what better method to do it than to read what you’ve written?